jesec/flood/README.md

 #### Configuration
 1. Set your rTorrent SCGI hostname and port in `config.js`.
 Defaults are `localhost` and `5000`.
   * If you want to use a socket, change `socket` to true and set `socketPath` to the absolute file path of your rTorrent socket, make sure Flood has read/write access.
-2. Copy `server/db/users.js.example` to `server/db/users.js` and add a username and password (password is stored in plain text for now, but this file is not accessible publicly).
+2. Create a long, unique secret (used by bcrypt to hash passwords) in `config.js`.

 #### Start It
 1. Run `npm start` in your terminal at this repo's root.